AdaCore/gnatstudio/docs/users_guide/extending.rst

 Accessing project attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Attributes you define are accessible from the GPS scripting languages like all the standard attributes, see :ref:`Querying_project_switches`.
+Attributes you define are accessible from the GNAT Studio scripting languages like all the standard attributes, see :ref:`Querying_project_switches`.

 .. highlight:: python